 Current New Beginnings Dialogues:

 Brings together young people with familial or personal connections to genocide, including First Nations youth, to share their stories about living in Canada while also navigating this aspect of their identity.
-The perspectives shared will be developed into learning resources and toolkits aimed at strengthening intercultural understanding between these participant communities and Canadian society at large.
+The perspectives shared will be developed into social action aimed at strengthening intercultural understanding between these participant communities and Canadian society at large.

 The young adult members of Toronto’s Jewish community hold a wide diversity of perspectives regarding the Israeli-Palestinian conflict, including those on one end of the spectrum who are wholly supportive of Israel’s policies towards the Palestinians, and those on the other end who publicly criticize and dissociate themselves from such policies.
 Because of this range of views, there is increased polarization and discord between and among members of the Canadian Jewish community in relation to the ongoing conflict.